luispedro/luispedro_org/content/pages/projects/nuclear-segmentation.rst

    :alt: Example image from the dataset

-A model based method developed Roysam's group (`Lin et al., 2003 <http://www.ncbi.nlm.nih.gov/pubmed/14566936>`) was the best of the methods we evaluated at the time.
+A model based method developed Roysam's group (`Lin et al., 2003 <http://www.ncbi.nlm.nih.gov/pubmed/14566936>`__) was the best of the methods we evaluated at the time.
 In the meanwhile, however, other groups have reported better results in our dataset (`list of citations at Google Scholar <http://scholar.google.com/scholar?oi=bibs&hl=en&cites=738266029844352763>`__).

 Code & Data
 ~~~~~~~~~~~

 You can get the exact version used for the paper from the `MurphyLab's reproducibility repository <http://murphylab.cbi.cmu.edu/software/2009_ISBI_NuclearSegmentation/>`__ or, from `my github page <https://github.com/luispedro/segmentation>`__, a version that has been updated to work better in newer installations.

+If you want to use the image above, feel free, as long as you cite our paper
+(see citation below).

 Citation
 ~~~~~~~~